Ultimate Fort Mill Real Estate Investing Guide for 2026

 Economy

-The citizens in Fort Mill make an average salary of in a state whose average salary is , with average wages of throughout the United States.
+The employees in Fort Mill receive an average salary of in a state where the average salary is , with average wages of throughout the US.

-The economic data from Fort Mill illustrates an across-the-board rate of poverty of .
-The state’s figures display a total rate of poverty of , and a comparable review of the country’s stats puts the nationwide rate at .
+The economic information from Fort Mill indicates an across-the-board rate of poverty of .
+The state poverty rate is , with the United States' poverty rate at .

 Economy Quick Stats